VidyaSource/website/src/_content/blog/lessons-learned-react-component-library-typescript.md

 ### Consistency

 Our component library enforces our design system across our development teams.
-Every UI using the components all but guarantees they will be consistent with our brand and provide our users the best, most intuitive experience.
+Using the components all but guarantees a UI will be consistent with our brand and provide our users the best, most intuitive experience.
 Developers can feel confident they are using components vetted with the UX team, which frees them up to work on the specific use cases of their services rather than cross-cutting concerns like consistency with the design system.

 The library also maximizes the likelihood that our UIs pass visual testing by our UX team.
 This is important as violations slow down our delivery cadence and ability to get feedback.